The Revolution (miniseries): Episodes

 While Washington is on his way to be inaugurated as the first President of the United States, he looks back at some defining moments in the revolution.

-DVD release
+Home media release and episode status

-The History Channel and A&E Home Video released a four disc DVD set on December 19, 2006, following its series debut on the History Channel.
+The History Channel and A&E Home Video (distributed by New Video Group) released a four disc DVD set on December 19, 2006, following its series debut on the History Channel.

+The miniseries is currently available for streaming online on the History Channel's streaming service, History Vault, as well as Amazon Prime Video, Plex, The Roku Channel and Tubi.